Mob torches police outpost after 9-year-old girl ‘raped and murdered’ in India

 “She came to my shop in the local market around 5pm on her way back home from the tuition classes.
 But when I returned home at night, I was told that she never reached home,” the girl’s father told reporters.

 “We started searching for her.
-Later her body was found around one kilometre from our home,” he said, according to the Hindustan Times.
+Later, her body was found around one kilometre from our home,” he said, according to the Hindustan Times.

 Villagers allege that the girl was raped and murdered, accusing the police of failing to act promptly on their initial complaint.

 Meanwhile, when police entered the village to recover the girl’s body, they were heckled, and an angry mob ransacked a police outpost before setting it on fire.
-Women also took to the streets armed with lathis, brooms, and kitchen utensils.
+Women also took to the streets armed with brooms, and kitchen utensils.

 “They also vandalised several vehicles parked outside the outpost and the policemen were forced to leave the premises,” an official told PTI.